compleatang/site/_posts/2014-08-14-bitcoin-somaliland.md

 ---

-Recently a video was made: "Bitcoin's Declaration of Independence".
+Recently a video was made: "The Declaration of Bitcoin's Independence".
 Here's the video.

 <iframe width="640" height="360" src="//www.youtube-nocookie.com/embed/XQqZ9b0S0BY?rel=0" frameborder="0" allowfullscreen></iframe>